jonashackt/tekton-argocd-eks/README.md

-# Integrate Tekton on EKS with GitLab.com
+# Integrate Tekton on EKS with GitLab

 How to trigger Tekton `PipelineRun` from GitLab?